andycroll/andycroll.com/_posts/2018/2018-04-01-stop-robots-crawlers-triggering-errors-rails.md

 end
 ```

-One of my sites gets hit by many more crawlers, that aren't included by default in the gem.
-So I add to the list of crawlers in an initializer:
+One of my sites gets hit by many more crawlers that aren't included by default in the gem.
+So I add these to the list of crawlers in an initializer:

 ### `config/initializers/is_crawler.rb`